stefankarlsson1230/The_CSharp_Players_Guide_2_OOP/README.md

   - Add a parameterless constructor to create a point at the origin (0, 0).
   - In your main method, create a point at (2, 3) and another at (-4, 0).
 Display these points on the console window in the format (x, y) to illustrate that the class works.
-  - Answer this question: Are your X and Y properties immutable?
-Why did you choose what you did?

 - [x] Project 2 - The Color
   - Create a Color class to represent a color.
 The color consists of three parts or channels: red, green, and blue,